paradedb/paradedb/pg_lakehouse/README.md

 - [ ] Azure Blob Storage (coming soon)
 - [ ] Google Cloud Storage (coming soon)

-...and many more services supported by [OpenDAL](https://opendal.apache.org/docs/category/services).
+...and potentially any service supported by [OpenDAL](https://opendal.apache.org/docs/category/services).
 See the Development section for instructions on how to [add a service](#adding-a-service).

 ### File Formats